-- 3.1 Every employee and governor of the School as well as every volunteer who assists the School is under a general legal duty: - 3.1.1 to provide a safe environment in which pupils can learn; - 3.1.2 to be alert to the signs of abuse, neglect and radicalisation and to question the behaviour of children and parents so that they are able to identify cases of pupils who may be in need of help or protection; - 3.1.3 to protect pupils identified as in need of extra help or who are in immediate danger or at risk of harm; - 3.1.4 to be aware of the School's child protection procedures and to follow them; - 3.1.5 to know how to access and implement the School's child protection procedures, independently if necessary; - 3.1.6 to keep a sufficient record of any significant complaint, conversation or event in accordance with this policy; and - 3.1.7 to listen to children and take appropriate action, taking into account the wishes of the child, and acting in the best interests of the child and in accordance with this policy, including reporting matters of concern to the DSL and working with other services as required. - 3.2 The Governors ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare and that the School's safeguarding arrangements reflect the procedures and practice of the Tri-borough LSCB, including local protocols for assessment and published thresholds for referral (see Appendix 7).
-The Chair of Governors, at the request of the Governing Body, takes leadership responsibility for safeguarding arrangements, including the management of child protection incidents on behalf of the Governing Body as a whole, liaison with external agencies where this is required and monitoring the effective operation of this policy and the School's safeguarding procedures (see also section 7 below).
-The Chair of Governors, as Nominated Safeguarding Governor, is supported in fulfilment of this responsibility by Elisabeth Watson and Gillian Kettaneh (Deputy Nominated Safeguarding Governors). - 3.3 The School recognises the expertise of staff in safeguarding matters.
+- 3.1 Every employee and governor of the School as well as every volunteer who assists the School is under a general legal duty: - 3.1.1 to provide a safe environment in which pupils can learn; - 3.1.2 to be alert to the circumstances that may mean a child is in need of early help and to the indicators of abuse, neglect and radicalisation and to question the behaviour of children and parents so that they are able to identify cases of pupils who may be in need of help or protection; - 3.1.3 to protect pupils identified as in need of early help or who are in immediate danger or at risk of harm and not to assume that a colleague will take action or share information that might be critical in keeping children safe; - 3.1.4 to be aware of the School's child protection procedures and to follow them; - 3.1.5 to know how to access and implement the School's child protection procedures, independently if necessary; - 3.1.6 to keep a sufficient record of any significant complaint, conversation or event in accordance with this policy; and - 3.1.7 to listen to children and take appropriate action, taking into account the wishes of the child, and acting in the best interests of the child and in accordance with this policy, including reporting matters of concern to the DSL and working with other services as required. - 3.2 The Governors ensure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare and that the School's safeguarding arrangements reflect the procedures and practice of the Tri-borough LSCB, including local protocols for assessment and published thresholds for referral (see Appendix 7).
+The Chair of Governors, at the request of the Governing Body, takes leadership responsibility for safeguarding arrangements, including the management of child protection incidents on behalf of the Governing Body as a whole, liaison with external agencies where this is required and monitoring the effective operation of this policy and the School's safeguarding procedures through the annual review of safeguarding (see also section 7 below).
+The Chair of Governors, as

+Nominated Safeguarding Governor, is supported in fulfilment of this responsibility by Elisabeth Watson and Gillian Kettaneh (Deputy Nominated Safeguarding Governors).

+3.3 The School recognises the expertise of staff in safeguarding matters.
 All staff are encouraged to contribute to the development of this Safeguarding Policy, and related procedures, either through direct discussion with the DSL or via the School's Safeguarding Committee which meets termly and which all staff are invited to attend.